tombenke/easer/README.md

 Then copy the bcrypted result into the user's `password` field.

 __Note:__ _This is temporary, not really secure solution to the CLI tool, so make sure that nobody can see the screen and access to the console log.
 Also make sure that the users.yml is not placed to a publicly available place, nor into a folder, where the normal users can easily access to it._

 ### TODO
+- Add public static pages and forwarding to 404 and 500
 - Implement the /profile service to provide profile data for a static private page (eliminate ejs views).
 - Implement and add the microservice gw module (rest-api spec based forwarding to seneca/hemera agents via messaging middleware)
 - Implement ACL for authorization.
 - Select between HTTP/HTTPS.
-- Implement password generator to work diretly into the user credentials file.
+- Implement password generator to work directly into the user credentials file.

 ### References
 - [Passport - Simple, unobtrusive authentication for Node.js](http://www.passportjs.org/)